PureHolisticWellness lotus logoPureHolisticWellness

 Never have we seen so many buzzy key ingredient starring ethos, frilly pink packaging and affirming claims surrounding the magic of one-go products for this more-is-more skincare culture than now but Holistic Beauty is more than a buzzword or product strategy tag line…it’s an approach to skin health that looks a little beyond simply using face cream by views ‘beauty’ as not just physical appearance – but also mind-body-soul wellness.
 It understands that real beauty comes from within, and is directly related to how we feel overall.
 Holistic beauty practices leave the skin nourished and help the body find balance and harmony through natural ingredients.

-Kitchen beauty hacks make them so appealing because of their dual allure of DIY permissibility and control over what we apply to our skin.
-They come from natural sources, and sometimes they are rich in antioxidants, vitamins, and minerals that might well give commercial products a run without the preservatives or synthetic compounds.
-And better yet, making your skincare can be:
+Kitchen beauty hacks appeal because of the control they give you over what you apply to your skin.
+They come from natural sources and are often rich in antioxidants, vitamins, and minerals — without the preservatives or synthetic compounds found in many commercial products.
+And better yet, making your own skincare can be a deeply mindful and rewarding practice:

 1. Honey: Nature's Golden Elixir